Alternate ELPAC Administration and Scoring Trainings

-Virtual Office Hours for the Alternate ELPAC ASTs
+Virtual Question and Answer Sessions for the Alternate ELPAC ASTs

-SCOE will hold office hours—via Zoom—to answer test administration questions for the Alternate ELPAC.
+SCOE will hold Question and Answer Sessions—via Zoom—to answer test administration questions for the Alternate ELPAC.
 Questions can be submitted through Moodle, and the Zoom link can be accessed within Moodle.

 Audience: LEA ELPAC coordinators